-Download a printable version Acceptable Use of Information Technology Resources (PDF)
+Download a printable version Acceptable Use Policy

 This document formalizes the policy for employees and contractors ("users") of all agencies under the Executive Office for Administration and Finance on the use of information technology resources; ("Agency ITRs"), including computers, printers and other peripherals, programs, data, local and wide area networks, and the Internet.
 In addition to this policy, individual agencies may choose to issue additional policies governing the use of Agency ITRs.
 Use of Agency ITRs by any employee or contractor shall constitute acceptance of the terms of this policy and any such additional policies.